ansys/aali-flowkit-python/README.md

-# Aali FlowKit Python
+# Allie FlowKit Python

-Welcome to Aali FlowKit Python.
-This repository hosts Python functions similar to [Aali FlowKit](https://github.com/ansys/aali-flowkit) and provides a service for exposing APIs for each external function added to it.
-You can use these functions to build Aali workflows, enabling a flexible and modular approach to creating and executing workflows with Aali.
+Welcome to Allie FlowKit Python.
+This repository hosts Python functions similar to [Allie FlowKit](https://github.com/ansys/allie-flowkit) and provides a service for exposing APIs for each external function added to it.
+You can use these functions to build Allie workflows, enabling a flexible and modular approach to creating and executing workflows with Allie.

 ## Table of contents
 - [Introduction](#introduction)